Case study: Blue Card withdrawal

 The husband is the managing director and shareholder of a limited liability company (GmbH) duly established and operated in Germany.
 As part of the company's development, he hired his wife, who holds a recognized foreign university degree, in a qualified position within the company.
 Subsequently, both applied for a national employment visa for his wife at the responsible German diplomatic mission abroad.
 The visa was initially granted after reviewing the documents and recognizing the employment by the embassy.

 After entering the Federal Republic of Germany, the wife applied for a residence permit to continue her employment and, in doing so, applied for an EU Blue Card.
 However, the responsible immigration authority rejected the application.
 They argued that the employment was bogus ( Section 40, Paragraph 3, No. 7 of the Residence Act ), which had been established solely for the purpose of obtaining residence permits.
-Furthermore, the salary limit for obtaining a Blue Card had increased in the meantime, meaning that the requirements for this permit were no longer met.
+Furthermore, the salary threshold for obtaining a Blue Card had increased in the meantime, meaning that the requirements were no longer met.

 With legal support from VISAGUARD, the couple filed a lawsuit against the rejection of their application before the administrative court .